 To fulfill the conditions of being a licensee in the Danish offshore sector, the Company's current parent satisfactorily executed a parent company guarantee with the Danish Energy Authority (DEA).
-In assessing the capital requirements of the company, the 2017 - 2019 budget forecasts submitted by the license Operator were considered and it was determined that the carry arrangement which exists between Dana and Petrogas will cover Petrogas' expenditure for 2018 and most of 2019 as well.
+In assessing the capital requirements of the company, the 2019 - 2020 budget forecasts submitted by the license Operator together with the recent progress updates were considered and it was determined that the carry arrangement which exists between Dana and Petrogas will cover Petrogas' expenditure for 2019.

-Minor own-cost administrative expenses would be borne by the company with the support of its parent.
-Considering these facts, the directors have prepared these accounts on a going concern basis.
+Minor own-cost administrative expenses and excess expenditure not covered by the carry arrangement would be borne by the company with the support of its parent.

+Considering these facts, the directors have prepared these accounts on a going concern basis